Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Introduction

-However, operating autonomously in agricultural environments may present peculiar generalization challenges due to weather or lighting conditions, terrain, and plant shapes and colors.
-Indeed, supervised training methodologies usually reach remarkable results in well-defined experimental settings but struggle to generalize across tasks, domains, and categories \cite{csurka2017domain}.
-According to this, deep learning models easily fail in realistic applications without effective generalization ability, leading autonomous systems to failure \cite{dai2018dark,volk2019towards}.
-Moreover, the scarcity of task-specific labeled data has recently favored the practice of synthetic data generation, leading to an additional Simulation-to-Reality (Sim2Real) gap problem.
-For this reason, robustness in realistic scenarios needs to be investigated and enhanced with a Domain Generalization (DG) approach.
-DG is a set of representation learning techniques that aims to train deep learning models capable of generalizing to unseen domains, i.e., out-of-distribution (OOD) data.
-Several DG methodologies have been presented in the last years, although often limiting their scope to the classification task and toy datasets \cite{zhou2022domain}.
-Nonetheless, applying generalization methods to realistic tasks is still limited to a few attempts \cite{choi2021robustnet, lee2022wildnet, martini2021domain}.
+However, crop segmentation presents two main challenges.
+First, changing weather, lighting, terrain, and crop types pose a major obstacle to generalization.
+Supervised training methodologies usually reach remarkable results in well-defined experimental settings but struggle to yield good results where the data distribution changes \cite{csurka2017domain}.
+However, robustness in realistic scenarios can be enhanced using frameworks like domain generalization (DG).
+DG is a set of representation learning techniques that aims to train models capable of generalizing to unseen domains, i.e., out-of-distribution data.
+Several DG methodologies have been presented in the last years, although often limiting their scope to classification on toy datasets \cite{zhou2022domain}.
+Applying generalization methods to realistic tasks is still limited to a few attempts \cite{choi2021robustnet,lee2022wildnet,martini2021domain}.
+Moreover, the considered domains are often limited to stylistic changes, overlooking more radical correlation shifts \cite{ye2022ood}.
+For instance, in some scenarios, brown and green positively correlate with terrain and vegetation.
+However, other domains present brown tree trunks and grass on the ground, inverting the correlation.

+A second challenge is data availability, as no comprehensive dataset for crop segmentation across multiple scenarios is available.
+The reason is that on-field data collection and labeling are highly time-demanding.
+Hence, the only publicly available datasets focus on specific scenarios and usually include a modest number of samples.
+The scarcity of task-specific labeled data has recently favored the practice of synthetic data generation, leading to an additional Simulation-to-Reality (Sim2Real) gap and further compromising generalization \cite{barth2018data}.